 “I was very familiar with subscription boxes already, and had heard of ones like Birchbox and Barkbox,” Ella says.
 “But when I tried to look, there wasn’t one specifically for CrossFit, only supplement boxes and ones that had different mobility tools.”

 And that’s when the idea of starting BarBella Box hit her.

 Ella’s goal with BarBella was twofold: she wanted to start a female-specific CrossFit box, and she also wanted to build a community of strong and empowered women.

 The Advantages of Cratejoy‘s “All-in-One” Platform

-Ella knew from the get-go that she did not want to figure out every aspect of the subscription box business, and thus Cratejoy was the perfect all-in-one solution.
-She appreciated that Cratejoy already thought of all of the ins and outs of how a subscription box works.
+Ella knew from the get-go that she didn’t want to figure out every aspect of the subscription box business.
+Therefore, Cratejoy was the perfect all-in-one solution.
+She appreciated that Cratejoy had already thought of all of the ins and outs of how a subscription box works.

 “If I ever have any questions, I just email support and they’re able to take care of it for me.
 For example, when I sold out in February, I emailed support and the tech team was able to move 87 people to March’s shipment.
 If I were doing it by myself on my own platform, I wouldn’t be able to do it that easily,” she continues.

 Beyond Ella’s appreciation of Cratejoy’s support team, she cites the Subscription School Facebook group as one of the biggest Cratejoy benefits.
 “Everyone is so helpful, supportive, and willing to give advice, and it’s interesting to read what other people are going through, because a lot of us have been there.”